County Route 527 (New Jersey): History

 From the New-East Brunswick Line to Old Bridge, the road was once maintained by the East Brunswick and New Brunswick Turnpike Company, chartered in 1865.
 It was once part of State Route S-24, now Route 18, though this was bypassed.

 The New Brunswick section of CR 527 was known as County Route 3R11 back in 1947.
 The parts south of that in Middlesex County was known as County Route 3R10.
-By 1954, the road was known as County Route 527, part of the 500-series county roads adopted by the state of New Jersey.
+By 1954, the road was known as CR 527, part of the 500-series county roads adopted by the state of New Jersey.

 Two former spur routes of CR 527 existed.
-The first CR 527 Spur in Somerset County ran along what is now Somerset CR 651, CR 512, and Somerset CR 613.
-The second CR 527 Spur ran along what is now Essex County Routes 608 and 649.
+The first CR 527 Spur in Somerset County ran along what is now CR 651, CR 512, and CR 613.
+The second CR 527 Spur ran along what is now CR 608 and CR 649.

 Major intersections

 CR 527A

 County Route 527A (also known as County Route 527 Alternate or CR 527A) is a county highway in Monmouth County, New Jersey.
-The highway extends about 6 mi from Sweetmans Lane (County Routes 527 and 1) in Carrs Corner, New Jersey, on the border of Millstone and Manalapan townships, following Woodville Road, Iron Ore Road, High Bridge Road, and South Main Street to Park Avenue / South Main Street in Englishtown.
-It crosses Route 33 about halfway between its two termini.
+The highway extends about 6 mi from Sweetmans Lane (CR 527 and CR 1) in Carrs Corner, on the border of Millstone Township and Manalapan Township, following Woodville Road, Iron Ore Road, High Bridge Road, and South Main Street to Park Avenue/South Main Street in Englishtown.
+It crosses the intersection of Route 33 about halfway between its two termini.

-The section of the highway named Iron Ore Road was once part of the Manalapanville and Englishtown Turnpike, chartered in 1863 to run from Englishtown to Manalapanville, on the border of Millstone, including High Bridge Road and Main Street into Englishtown and Dugan's Grove Road.
+The section of the highway named Iron Ore Road was once part of the Manalapanville and Englishtown Turnpike, chartered in 1863 to run from Englishtown to Manalapanville, on the border of Millstone Township, including High Bridge Road and Main Street into Englishtown and Dugan's Grove Road.

-Near its northern terminus, CR 527A formerly followed Iron Ore Road to its end at Millhurst Road (CR 527) in Manalapan, but in late 2015, a jurisdiction swap between Monmouth County and Manalapan / Englishtown routed the county road on a straighter course into the borough.
+Near its northern terminus, CR 527A formerly followed Iron Ore Road to its end at Millhurst Road (CR 527) in Manalapan Township, but in late 2015, a jurisdiction swap between Monmouth County and Manalapan and Englishtown routed the county road on a straighter course into the borough.